albertwidi/go-project-example/README.md

 The configuration value in the `configuration-file` is embed as environment-variable value.
 The value will be replaced by the environment-variable value in runtime or when program started.
 To help the process, the project use the help of [environment-variable](./project.env.toml) file.

-The mixed of `configuration-variable` and `environment-variable` is used to help people in project to see what configuration structure is exists within the project, and also able to dynamically changed based on the environment variables.
+The mixed of `configuration-variable` and `environment-variable` is used to help people in project to see what configuration structure is exists within the project, and able to dynamically changed depends on the environment variables value.

 ### Environment State

 The project have no environment state.
 Different flags and configuration value is used in different environment.

 Some projects is using environment state, for example `dev`, `staging`, and `production`.
-From the experience, this considered harmful for the program itself as people tend to abuse the state for many things.
-By using the state, people in the project are cutting edges and make many conditional expression for many use-cases.
-In the end, it leads to bugs and edge-cases to the whole product and harder to maintain.
+From experience, this considered harmful for the program itself as people tend to abuse the state for many things.
+By using the state, people in the project are cutting edges and create conditional expression for many use-cases.
+In the end, it leads to bugs and edge-cases to the whole product and is harder to maintain.

-For example in code:
+For example, in code:

 ```go
 if env.IsDevelopment() {